KeithDeSantis/PicAsso/README.md

 * `ROWS`: Set to None by default but can be adjusted if a specific number of rows is desired.
 * `COLUMNS`: Set to None by default but can be adjusted if a specfic number of columns is desired.

+Fill the directory `images_main` with images to be sorted.

-There are 2 different modes PicAsso can run in, each having it's own script.
+There are 2 different modes PicAsso can run in, each having its own script.

 ### <u>Pixelizing a Reference</u>